dougmassay/docximport-sigil-plugin/README.md

 =================
 If you're using Sigil v0.9.0 or later on OSX or Windows, all dependencies should already be met so long as you're using the bundled Python interpreter (default).

 Linux users will have to make sure that the Tk or PyQt5 graphical python module is present if it's not already.
-On Debian-based flavors this can be done with "sudo apt-get install python-tk" (or python-pyqt5) for python 2.7 or "sudo apt-get install python3-tk" (or python3-pyqt5) for Python 3.4+.
+On Debian-based flavors this can be done with "sudo apt-get install python3-tk" (or python3-pyqt5).

 * **Note:** Do not rename any Sigil plugin zip files before attempting to install them